tropicsquare/libtropic-linux/Linux_SPI/README.md

 # Recommended First Steps

  > [!IMPORTANT]
+ > Before you start with various examples, we strongly recommend to do two things first:
-> Before further evaluation, first display and save your TROPIC01's chip ID and firmware versions for future and then update TROPIC01 chip to latest firmwares!
+ > * Read CHIP ID and TROPIC01's firmware versions and **save printed output for future reference**
+ > * Update TROPIC01's both internal firmware to latest version.

 ## Display And Save Chip ID And Fw Versions
 To display actual versions of internal firmwares and details from CHIP ID data field, execute following example: